embeddedartistry/libmemory/README.md

 # libmalloc
-Malloc library for embedded systems use
+Memory management libraries for embedded systems use.
+Supports various implementations of `malloc`.